ryrob30/mobile-services.en/help/ios/getting-started/migration-v3.md

 ---
 description: This information helps you migrate from the versions 3.x or 2.x of the iOS library to version 4.x.
 seo-description: This information helps you migrate from the versions 3.x or 2.x of the iOS library to version 4.x.
-seo-title: Migrating to the 4.x iOS Library
+seo-title: Migrating to the 4.x iOS library
 solution: Marketing Cloud,Analytics
-title: Migrating to the 4.x iOS Library
+title: Migrating to the 4.x iOS library
 topic: Developer and implementation
 uuid: 5668972b-f355-4e03-9df0-8c82ddf6809b
 ---